Bulgarian language

 Bulgarian is an Eastern South Slavic language spoken in Southeast Europe, primarily in Bulgaria.
 It is the language of the Bulgarians.

-Along with the closely related Macedonian language (collectively forming the East South Slavic languages), it is a member of the Balkan sprachbund and South Slavic dialect continuum of the Indo-European language family.
+Along with the closely related Macedonian language (collectively forming Macedo-Bulgarian), it is a member of the Balkan sprachbund and South Slavic dialect continuum of the Indo-European language family.
 The two languages have several characteristics that set them apart from all other Slavic languages, including the elimination of case declension, the development of a suffixed definite article, and the lack of a verb infinitive.
 They retain and have further developed the Proto-Slavic verb system (albeit analytically).
 One such major development is the innovation of evidential verb forms to encode for the source of information: witnessed, inferred, or reported.

 It is the official language of Bulgaria, and since 2007 has been among the official languages of the European Union.
-It is also spoken by the Bulgarian historical communities in Ukraine, North Macedonia, Moldova, Serbia, Romania, Hungary, Albania and Greece.
+It is also spoken by the Bulgarian communities in Ukraine, North Macedonia, Moldova, Serbia, Romania, Hungary, Albania, Greece and Turkey.